ivan-kleshnin/react-safe/README.md

 This package provides a syntactic sugar over the raw `dangerousSetInnerHTML`.

-### Motivation
+## Motivation

 In real projects, at least in my experience, the usage of `dangerousSetInnerHTML` is extensive.
-It has two problems:
+Which brings two problems:

 1. It's too long and ugly for its frequency.
 Also JSX does not look like HTML anymore as tag contents are passed via attributes.
 Which kinda defeats the usage point of JSX.

 2. The term "dangerous" is misleading.
-It represents something a programmer is considering safe(!) instead.
-So it kinda spams the vision with irrelevant signals of false *danger* decreasing the capability to notice real threats.
+It represents something a programmer considers safe(!) instead.
+So it kinda spams the vision with irrelevant signals of *false danger* decreasing the capability to notice real threats.

-### Examples
+## Examples

 #### React (vanilla)